AndreyPonyakov/github-move/README.md

 Application project contains the business logic implementation

-Infrastructure project contains the data source and data storage implementation
+Infrastructure contains the data source and data storages implementations

 Client project is a console application to test the service.